 1. Form healthy money habits

 Saving or investing gets much easier when you manage to get a habit of it.
 At first, it’s worth focusing only on creating a habit and not stressing too much about the amount to be put into savings, for example.
 You can start saving even with £10 a month!
 The Japanese kakeibo budgeting method can be a great way to get started with a saving habit.

 In addition to making a conscious effort to form new saving habits, apps that round up change can also be an effortless way to help you save.
 These apps round up any spare change and save it automatically every time you spend.

 2. Have a friend or a family member to support

 Similar to going to the gym, pursuing financial wellbeing with a friend can boost motivation and make it easier for a new routine to become a habit.

-Hitting financial goals, such as saving or building wealth requires patience, so social interaction can also reduce the stress associated with spending money.
-You’re not being left out or be pressured to spend money when your friend is also committed to saving.
+Hitting financial goals, such as saving or paying off debt requires patience, so social interaction can also reduce the stress associated with spending money.
+You’re not being left out or pressured to spend money when your friend or partner is also committed to saving.